What Are Shashi Tharoor's 'Alternative Options'?

 Read Also: “The Public Is Not Foolish, But Powerless,” Says Journalist Rajdeep Sardesai At KLF

-As many Indians are looking for options beyond politics, Tharoor might be able to bank on and take forward that sentiment beyond traditional ideology-based politics in the country, observes veteran journalist and political commentator MG Radhakrishnan.
+As many Indians are looking for options beyond politics, Tharoor might be able to bank on and take forward that sentiment beyond traditional ideology-based politics in the country, noted veteran journalist and political commentator MG Radhakrishnan.

-Last, but not least, there is one more chance that Tharoor, who joined politics “not as a career,” as he said, might abstain from active party politics.
+Last, but not least, there is one more chance that Tharoor, who joined politics “not as a career,” as he said, might abstain from active party politics, speculated some.
 In one of his speeches, he slammed the trend that once entered politics, politicians in India have a tendency to hang on to it while encouraging young educated to embrace politics.
 Tharoor had joined the Congress party at the invitation of Sonia Gandhi and Manmohan Singh.